enel-gdh-educational/katacoda-scenarios/docker/part2/step3.md

 Great!
 You should now have a good comprehension of storage options while working on Docker.
-Continue to the next step where we'll be facing how Docker layering really works and how we can use that in our favor while developing with Docker.
+Continue to the next step where we'll be facing how Docker layering really works and how we can use it in our favor while developing with Docker.